tombye/trexit/_posts/2017-08-25-walking-with-vertigo.markdown

 ## Lots of planning

 Before we start a walk,  we always spend some time looking at how hilly the area is and how wide we think the paths are.
-If we have a choice between the valley or the mountain, wel almost always choose the valley.
+If we have a choice between the valley or the mountain, we'll almost always choose the valley.

 ## The scout